solana-foundation/solana-improvement-documents/proposals/0082-relax-transaction-constraints.md

 are broken, the entire block is marked invalid; with this proposal, the block is not marked invalid, but the transaction will not be executed.
-These constraints must still be satisfied in order for the transaction to be executed, and have an effect on state.
+These constraints must still be satisfied in order for the transaction to be executed, and have an effect on account state.
+Any transaction included in the block, regardless of whether or not the transaction is executed, must be inserted into the status cache.
+Nonced transactions must advance the nonce account, even if the transaction, is not executed.
 However, there are some new considerations which must be taken into account, specifically as it relates to fees and block limits.

 ### Fee-Paying

-Currently, iff a transaction's fee-payer does not have enough funds to pay the fee, the transaction cannot be included in a block.
-With this proposal, it is possible for such a transaction to be included in the block, and there are three different edge-cases to consider:
+Currently, if a transaction's fee-payer does not have enough funds to pay the fee, the transaction cannot be included in a block.
+With this proposal, it is possible for such a transaction to be included in the block, and there are four different possibilites for what happens to the fee-payer account:

 1. The fee-payer account does not exist (0 lamports)
 2. The fee-payer account does not have enough funds for the entire fee
 3. The fee-payer account has enough funds for the fee, but would no longer be rent-exempt
+4. The fee-payer account has enough funds for the fee, and would still be rent-exempt after paying the fee

 In case 1, the transaction should simply be ignored for execution, and have no effect on state.
-In case 2, the fee-paying account should be drained of all funds, but have no other effect on state.
+In case 2, the fee-paying account should be drained of all funds, with fees being paid to the block producer, and have no other effect on state.
-In case 3, the fee-paying account should be drained of all funds, with fees being paid to the block-producer, and the remainder of lamports being dropped.
+In case 3, the fee-paying account should be drained of all funds, with fees being paid to the block-producer, and the remainder of lamports being burnt, and have no other effect on state.
+In case 4, the fee-paying account should be charged the fee, and execution should proceed as normal if all other executability checks pass.
+Case 4 is the only case in which a transaction is possibly executed, and thus is the only case that has can have effect on account state beyond fees.

 ### Block-Limits